bhall2001/flyballmanager-www/docs/schedule.md

 ![Division](/img/schedule-prev-next.svg)

-The 80 above represents the left lane team races next in 80 minutes.
+The 68 above represents the left lane team races next in 68 minutes.

-The 32 above represents the left lane club races next in 16 minutes.
+The 40 above represents the right lane club races next in 40 minutes.

-The 90+ indicates the right team raced previously over 90 minutes ago.
+The 90+ indicates the right team races next in over 90 minutes.

+The -- indicates the left team has not raced prior to this race.

 The settings screen offers an option to change the number of minutes for both clubs and teams indicating a conflict.
 Races that meet these criteria are hilighted in red.
 Reasonable defaults are provided for these settings.